The Veg and Vines conference

 - To raise awareness of the importance and benefits of a plant-based diet

 - Connect and build network of practitioners who are interested in this approach

-- Share new ideas and start on solutions for improving health in NZ
+- Share new ideas for improving health in NZ

 We are strongly interested in sustainable approaches to weight loss, maintaining and improving health, managing and where possible reversing/curing chronic diseases.
 We are also interested in the role of prevention within the health care system.